Safest Teeth Whiteners

 The safest ways to whiten your teeth explained

 In this article

-Mouthguards, also referred to as mouth protectors or athletic mouthguards, are protective devices that minimize the risk of injuries to the face, jaw, teeth, lips, gums, and dental arches.
+Mouthguards, also referred to as mouth protectors, are protective devices that minimize the risk of injuries to the face, jaw, teeth, lips, gums, and dental arches.

 They are removable devices that cover the upper teeth to help reduce injuries to the teeth and surrounding soft tissues.
 Mouthguards are also effective in preventing root fractures, crown fractures, and tooth dislocations.

 There are a few types of mouthguards available for different needs.

 For example, your dentist might recommend an occlusal splint (night guard) if you grind your teeth at night (bruxism).
 Untreated bruxism can lead to chipped, cracked, or worn down teeth.